adnanbezerra/roteiros-LEDA/README.md

 - Bubble Sort

 ## About this:
 Created for study purposes in my Data Structure classes.
-To use it, you must also implement the Util class, which contains the .swap() method, and the AbstractSorting and Sorting classes, which are the abstract classes used to run the .sort() method in the algorithms.
+To use the sorting algorithms, you must also implement the Util class, which contains the .swap() method, and the AbstractSorting and Sorting classes, which are the abstract classes used to run the .sort() method in the algorithms.